Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 A planner is not only about setting schedules or appointments.

-It can also include financial trackers, health trackers, project planners, academic plans – everything you need to stay as organized as possible.
+It can also include financial trackers, health trackers, project planners, and everything you need to stay as organized as possible.

 5. Organize your closet.

-Closets are one of the most unorganized things you can find in persons home.
+Closets are one of the most unorganized things you can find in a person’s home (here’s how I found out about it).

-They are also the perfect source of morning frustration.
+They are also a perfect source of morning frustration.

-Having a clean, organized and decluttered closet will give you a nice, stressless start every day.
+Having a clean, organized and decluttered closet will give you a nice, stressless start of the day.

 Want to learn how to declutter a ton of clothes you have?